PickNikRobotics/abb_ros2/docs/README.md

 If you'd prefer to avoid the [whitelisting solution](#adding-the-local-computer-to-the-virtual-controller-whitelist), you can also use ssh port forwarding.

-[Install OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse#install-openssh-using-windows-settings) on the RobotStudio computer.
+[Install "OpenSSH Server"](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse#install-openssh-using-windows-settings) on the RobotStudio computer.

 Start the SSH server by running the following command in PowerShell as an administrator: